A moment of vulnerability:

-Denominational confessions and statements (Westminster confess, Belgic confession, Baptist Confession, Statement of Fundamental Truths, Chicago Statement of Inerrancy, etc.) are often important for bring clarity to a stance of a denomination, but to not align with a certain confession or statement doesn’t necessarily make you are a heretic.
+Denominational confessions and statements (Westminster confess, Belgic confession, Baptist Confession, Statement of Fundamental Truths, Chicago Statement of Inerrancy, etc.) are often important for bringing clarity to a stance of a denomination, but to not align with a certain confession or statement doesn’t necessarily make you a heretic.
 Creeds are meant to unite over essential doctrines, and all Biblical Christian denominations, no matter their confessions and non-essential disagreements, will agree with the doctrines stated in the creeds.

 Many churches don’t teach or recite the creeds.
 This gives churches, church leaders, and denominations up to determine on their own what they feel is most doctrinally important, what interpretations are correct, and the ability to vilify (and even call out as heresy) anything that does not align with their particular perspective.